reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 but it changes only at fixed intervals and stays centered on the viewport.

-When constructing a |Container| it can be set to be "fluid", corresponding to the second example above where the contents of the
+When constructing a |Container| it can be set to be "fluid" in order to make it behave like the second example above where the contents of the
 |HTMLElement| will fill the available width.

 Different areas of a site may be laid out using different